shadvue/shadvue/CONTRIBUTING.md

 #### Examples

-1. To run the `shadcn-vue.com` website:
+1. To run the `shadvue.com` website:

 ```
 pnpm dev
 ```

-2. To run the `shadcn-vue` cli package:
+2. To run the `shadvue` cli package:

 ```
 pnpm dev:cli